Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks: Problem formulation

+The true social power~\eqref{e4} is the \emph{static} power with fixed influence matrix $W$.
+A well-established mechanism in influence system theory is reflected appraisal~\cite{NEF-PJ-FB:16}, which posits that individuals update their self-appraisals based on their social power.
+These evolving self-appraisals then reshape interpersonal influence and drive the evolution of social power~\cite{PJ-AM-NEF-FB:13d,YT-PJ-AM-LW-NEF-FB:22}.
+Let $\gamma\in\mathbb{R}^{n}$ denote the diagonal of $W$, representing individuals' self-appraisals.
+Then $W$ can be decomposed as $W=[\gamma]+(I_{n}-[\gamma])C$, where $C$ is the row-stochastic and zero-diagonal relative influence matrix.
+Consider the FJ model evolving over a sequence of issues $s=0,1,\dots$:

-In the influence network theory, a well-established and empirically validated psychological mechanism is the reflected-appraisal mechanism~\cite{NEF:11}.
-This mechanism suggests that individuals' social power commensurately elevates or dampens their self-appraisals.
-More specifically, individuals evolve their self-appraisals along issue sequences by taking their manifested social power over the prior issue as their self-appraisals on the next issue, i.e., $\gamma(s+1)=x(s)$.
-Combined with~\eqref{e4}, we obtain the social power dynamics of the FJ model with reflected appraisals:
+where $y(s,k)$ is the opinion vector on issue $s$ at time $k$.
+Under the reflected-appraisal mechanism, individuals take their manifested social power over the prior issue as their self-appraisals on the next issue, i.e., $\gamma(s+1)=x(s)$.
+As a result, individuals' true social power evolves over the issue sequence as follows:

-In system~\eqref{e5}, reflected appraisal takes effect after opinions converge on each issue.
-A single-timescale dynamics is also proposed in~\cite{YT-PJ-AM-LW-NEF-FB:22}, where reflected appraisal engages after each opinion update and social power evolves on a single issue:
+A single-timescale dynamics is also proposed in~\cite{YT-PJ-AM-LW-NEF-FB:22}, where reflected appraisal is incorporated after each opinion update such that social power evolves on a single issue: